IEEE Floating-Point Representation

 To shift the binary point properly, you first unbias the exponent and then move the binary point to the right or left the appropriate number of bits.

 The floating-point formats include some values that are treated specially.

-The +∞ and −∞ values are represented by an exponent of all ones and a significand of all zeroes.
-Both positive and negative infinities can be represented by using the sign bit.
+The +∞ and −∞ values are represented by an exponent of all ones, and a significand that's all zeroes.
+Positive and negative are represented by using the sign bit.

-It's possible to represent numbers of smaller magnitude than the smallest normalized number.
-These numbers are known as subnormal or denormal numbers.
+It's possible to represent numbers of smaller magnitude than the smallest number in normalized form.
+They're called subnormal or denormal numbers.
 If the exponent is all zeroes and the significand is non-zero, then implicit leading bit of the significand is considered to be zero, not one.
 The precision of subnormal numbers goes down as the number of leading zeroes in the significand goes up.

 NaN - Not a Number

-It's possible to represent values that are not a real number, such as 0 / 0, in the IEEE floating-point format.
+It's possible to represent values that aren't real numbers, such as 0 / 0, in the IEEE floating-point format.
 A value of this kind is called a NaN.
 A NaN is represented by an exponent of all ones and a non-zero significand.
-There are two kinds of NaNs, quiet NaNs, or QNaNs, and signalling NaNs, or SNaNs.
-Quiet NaNs have a leading one in the significand, and are generally propagated through an expression.
+There are two kinds of NaNs, quiet NaNs, or QNaNs, and signaling NaNs, or SNaNs.
+Quiet NaNs have a leading one in the significand, and get propagated through an expression.
 They represent an indeterminate value, such as the result of dividing by infinity, or multiplying an infinity by zero.
-Signalling NaNs have a leading zero in the significand.
-These are used for operations that are not valid, to signal a floating-point hardware exception.
+Signaling NaNs have a leading zero in the significand.
+They're used for operations that aren't valid, to signal a floating-point hardware exception.